FAQ

 What skills will I acquire after the Data Analytics course?

-The course leads to validation of the level 7 skills block "Developing an artificial intelligence solution".
-Successful completion of this block of skills will enable you to validate part of the RNCP36129 "Artificial Intelligence Project Manager" certification awarded by the Collège de Paris.
+The Data Analytics course leads to validation of skills block 01 "Collect, store and make available data from an artificial intelligence project" of the "Develop an artificial intelligence solution" professional qualification.
+Completion of this block of skills will enable you to validate part of Simplon's RNCP37827* level 6 "Artificial Intelligence Project Manager" qualification.

-This certification is made up of 4 blocks of skills:
+*The RNCP37827 certification is made up of 3 blocks of skills:

-• Block 2: Managing an artificial intelligence project
+Block 2: Integrating artificial intelligence models and services

-Obtaining the full RNCP36129 certification is therefore based on capitalising on the 4 blocks of skills that make it up.
+Obtaining the full RNCP37827 certification is therefore based on capitalising on the 3 blocks of skills that make it up.

 Each block can be acquired individually.
 An acquired block is definitive.
 A certificate of achievement is issued for validation, a strong signal on the job market.